alevoski/badUSB/readme.md

  - Autolock computer option is not sufficiant : if you leave your computer just lock your session
  - Don't use your administrator privileges if you don't need them
  - Never trust unrecognized USB devices (and any devices gloabaly)
-    you should at least scan the device for viruses (with [Decontamine_Linux](https://github.com/alevoski/decontamine_Linux)
+    - You should at least scan the device for viruses (with [Decontamine_Linux](https://github.com/alevoski/decontamine_Linux))
-    rembembere that a classic antivirus will not detect anything from an encoded binanry payload
+    - Rembembere that a classic antivirus will not detect anything from an encoded binanry payload
-    any doubts : don't insert the device on your computer !
+    - Any doubts : don't insert the device on your computer !
-    keep in mind that some rogue USB devices can simply [physically destroy your computer](https://thehackernews.com/2016/09/usb-kill-computer.html)
+    - Keep in mind that some rogue USB devices can simply [physically destroy your computer](https://thehackernews.com/2016/09/usb-kill-computer.html)
 - For Windows sysadmin : a secure kind of GPO will save your use rs from this
     - Block access to CMD by all means
     - Disable Windows shortcuts